 Overview

 Manaslu Base Camp Trek came into operation in 1992.
 It has been a premium trekking destination among the trekking lovers since then.
 Manaslu trekking offers a blend of nature, culture, and adventure in an incredible way.
 Mt.
-Manaslu (8163 m), sited in the Nepal-Tibetan border, is the eighth-highest mountain in the world.
+Manaslu (8163 m), situated on the Nepal-Tibet border, is the eighth-highest mountain in the world.
 The strenuous trek of the Manaslu Base Camp Trek is suitable only for those who have prior trekking experience, physical robustness, and technical know-how of geographically complex terrain.

 Acquaintance with indigenous people and culture, exploration of old Buddhist monasteries, meandering into the natural surroundings rich in flora and fauna, and crossing of challenging Larky La Pass (5215 m) make this trip one of a kind.
 Starting from the beautiful village of Arughat (Gorkha) and ending at either Besisahar or Dhading.
 Manaslu Base Camp Trekking is one of the finest trekking trails available in Nepal.